MooseCowBear/mercury/README.md

 ### Identifying a group chat

-Originally, the idea was to identity a group chat through its chat participants.
+Originally, the idea was to identify a group chat through its chat participants.
 Which meant finding a chat with something like:

 ```
 scope :with_participants,